Documentation Index

 Caution

-Check for kernel versions available for update
+Check kernel versions available for update

 To update kernels for Ubuntu 22.04 servers, follow these steps: